choutsys/ed25519/README.md

 ## Constant time scalar multiplication

 These programs were implemented by following the RFC 8032 specification on Ed25519 signature scheme.

-The implementation the RFC suggests doesn't do scalar multiplication on elliptic curves points in constant-time.
+The implementation the RFC suggests doesn't do scalar multiplication on elliptic curves points in a constant-time fashion, which is absolutely wrong in real-world crypto.

 For this specific computation, points on Edwards curve with parameters $p$, $a$, and $d$ are converted to points on the birationally equivalent Montgomery curve with parameters $p$, $A$ and $B$.